 Fill out bio and contact information fields.
 This is the only place on Instagram that allows you to use a clickable URL.
-For example, if you were to post a URL in the comment of a photo you post, people who see it won’t be able to click it, so don’t waste your time.
-Your profile is the only place you should put your URL – preferably directing people to your website, or wherever you want them to go.
+For example, if you were to post a URL in the comment of a photo you post, people won’t be able to click it, so don’t waste your time.
+Your profile is the only place you should put your URL – preferably directing people to your website, or wherever you need them to go.

 As for your bio, you’re limited by character count.
 At a minimum, briefly summarize what you do and where you’re located.
 You can edit this section whenever you’d like so don’t worry if the perfect words aren’t coming to you.